geudde/attic-chest/pages/13.reference/01.porden/docs.md

 He snuffs the scented gale, and longs to clasp*

-The unhappy victims in his fatal grasp !
+The unhappy victims in his fatal grasp!

 But as his feet prepare to tempt the tide,